The Pocock Family

 Stan Pocock’s accomplishments in the rowing world abound.

 Stan did more than just leave a path of amazing innovations and objects; he left an indelible mark on all the athletes he coached, the men and women he worked with, and the young athletes he inspired.
 To many, he was a mentor, a coach, a craftsman, and a legend.
-To us, at the George Pocock Rowing Foundation, he was a visionary and a philanthropist who gave everything he accomplished back to the rowing community.
+To us, he was a visionary and a philanthropist who gave everything he accomplished back to the rowing community.

 Before he ended his boat-making career, Stan became one of the founders of the George Pocock Rowing Foundation and helped nurture it into existence.
 Ten years later after working hard to garner support and funding, he with several close friends, completed construction of the George Pocock Memorial Rowing Center.